 You can see if someone was able to compromise your admin passwords and get in via wp-admin.
 Notice that it will only list logins from the time you had the plugin installed.
 So it might not work 100% if you just installed it after you got hacked.

-And if your site is currently clean and you are reading this just to learn.
-I recommend installing the plugin even if just for the “last Login” feature.
-That will help tremendously if later on you find any security issue on your site.
+If your site is currently clean and you are reading this just to learn, I recommend installing the plugin even if just for the “last Login” feature.
+That will help tremendously if later you find any security issues on your site.

 Step 5- Reset all passwords and secret keys

 Our plugin has another very nice feature called “Post Hack”.
 It allows you to reset all passwords and secret keys for all users.
 We highly recommend that you run this if you have been hacked: